bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 last one the roman(default) text.
 The letters are: t(monospaced), i(italic), b(bold), s(slanted), and r(default) fonts.

-The "format" is to be expected a list of formatting group specifications.
-For instance, "%s%.3f" is to express that the first column is to be maintained as is, and the second one formatted to be a floating point number with 3 decimal places.

 The "vrules" and "hrules" attributes are designed to manually insert vertical/horizontal rules between rows and columns.
 Note these two attribuets are only to take affect when the "rules" attribute is not set, otherwise they